COVID-19 Clinic Guidelines (UPDATED January 22nd, 2021)

 PRIOR TO YOUR APPOINTMENT:

 Prior to booking/attending your face-to-face appointment, we must assess whether it is safe for you to visit the clinic at the present time.
-With this in mind, and in line with PHE and BAcC guidelines, we ask that all patients complete a risk assessment declaration prior to visiting the clinic.
+With this in mind, and in line with PHE and BAcC guidelines, we require you to complete our ‘Covid-19 Screening Form’ prior to visiting the clinic.
 This applies to ALL patients and must be completed:

 Questions include the following: